 SOA Country Sheets

-These Country Sheets are brief meditations on the violence supported by the SOA and perpetrated by its graduates.
+These Country Sheets are brief meditations on the violence supported by the SOA and perpetrated by its graduates that were created in approximately 2003.
 Originally they were part of the organizing packet for the Close it Down Fast, an international fast in which more than 1000 individuals, groups and organizations participated.
 Currently Nicaragua is missing from this series.
 Nicaragua discontinued training at the SOA in 1978 when the Sandinistas came to power.
 It was not until 2001 when the SOA was renamed the Western Hemisphere Institue for Security Cooperation that Nicaragua resumed its training at the school.
 Thousands of Somoza’s National Guard trained in Panama.
 Many from this repressive security force went on to form the backbone of the Contras and wage a war against their own people.

 “What was the objective behind the torture and the disappearance?
 Where did the perpetrators of torture and genocide come from?
 Where did it all come from?
 It came from the world’s so-called leader in democracy, the United States.
 The United States trained more than 80,000 personnel in the School of the Americas and [other] military academies.” —Adolfo Perez Esquivel, Nobel Peace Prize winner who was imprisoned and tortured for 14 months in Argentina